Spicy Chilled Mexican Shrimp Cocktail

-This is one of my favorite dishes to have ready in my refrigerator during the holidays when I expect company as it makes a very nice snack, appetizer or even a meal.
+This is one of my favorite dishes to have ready in my refrigerator for when I expect company as it makes a very nice snack, appetizer or even a meal.

 Mexican Shrimp Cocktail, otherwise known as Cóctel de Camarónes, doesn’t resemble an American shrimp cocktail at all.
 I’ll bet you’ll find this variation way more tasty and exciting!